Characters: Dark Souls Covenants

 Sunlight AltarA simple altar made in front of a broken statue for worshiping the sun and Gwyn's firstborn child, a god of war who's foolishness led to the annals of ancient history being lost, resulting in him being stripped of his deific status and his name stricken from the new annals of history.
 Kneeling at this altar will allow the player to join the Warrior of Sunlight Covenant if your Faith stat is 50 (pre-1.04 patch) or 25 (post-1.04 patch), although this requirement is lowered by 5 each time you are summoned by another player and successfully help defeat a boss.

-- Un-Person: Fucked up so bad he was stripped of his powers, sent into exile, and even his name was removed from the records.
+- Un-Person: Fucked up so bad he was stripped of his status, sent into exile, and even his name was removed from the records.
 There are several empty statue alcoves that may have once contained statues of him.
 Apparently destroying the official library really pissed off the gods.
 Due to the fact that he left a possession of his on his father's tomb/monument, Gwynn was likely long since hollow when his son's rank was taken away.
-There is also a popular theory that Solaire is actually the un-godified Firstborn, as his quest is to find his own sun, he genuinely enjoys helping other warriors just to help, he is ridiculously strong without any special enchantment, and the fact that at the sunlight altar, there is a statue of a mother and her baby, and that baby is holding the Sunlight Straight Sword, the sword wielded only by Solaire.
+There is also a popular theory that Solaire is actually the forgotten Firstborn, as his quest is to find his own sun, he genuinely enjoys helping other warriors just to help, he is ridiculously strong without any special enchantment, and the fact that at the sunlight altar, there is a statue of a mother and her baby, and that baby is holding the Sunlight Straight Sword, the sword wielded only by Solaire.